-Services that relate to the emotional wellbeing of families which seek to support the
+Services that relate to the emotional wellbeing of families which seek to support the totality of family relationships for the benefit of children

-- 7.4 There has also been the increasing emergence of considerable literature and research concerned with "what works" in improving outcomes for children and supporting parents and families who are experiencing difficulties.
-This has also been addressed within this review. - 7.5 One of the main reasons why Family Support can be difficult to define, is due to the fact that it can mean very different things depending on where the service is focused and to what extent it is delivered, in terms of it being universal, targeted and/or specialist.
+7.4 There has also been the increasing emergence of considerable literature and research concerned with "what works" in improving outcomes for children and supporting parents and families who are experiencing difficulties.
+This has also been addressed within this review.

+7.5 One of the main reasons why Family Support can be difficult to define, is due to the fact that it can mean very different things depending on where the service is focused and to what extent it is delivered, in terms of it being universal, targeted and/or specialist.